 Matsumoto Castle is a special place – a place that has the power to evoke passion in people.
 Visually, the castle is simply stunning.
 Its stately black wainscoting and roof tiles on the white façade form a stunning contrast, vividly accented by the red bridge across the moat.
-Architecturally, the castle is unique for having a main keep flanked by a secondary donjon on one side, and a moon-viewing tower on the other.
-Historically, the castle is fortunate to have its original wood construction and stonework, and its donjon is the oldest in all of Japan, reasons behind its designation as a National Treasure.
+Architecturally, the castle is unique for having a main keep flanked by a secondary keep on one side, and a moon-viewing tower on the other.
+Historically, the castle is fortunate to have its original wood construction and stonework, and its keep is the oldest in all of Japan, reasons behind its designation as a National Treasure.
 Combined with the backdrop of the Northern Alps in the distance and the immaculate garden and dignified outer gates and walls of the castle grounds, Matsumoto Castle will inspire you.

 Inside the Castle

 The two keeps were built towards the end of the Warring States Era, from 1592 to 1614.
 From the outside, the keep appears to be 5-stories tall but if you venture inside, you will realize there is a secret floor designed to hide soldiers.
 Steep wooden staircases and openings for archers as well as for dropping stones demonstrate how the castle was meant to fend off invaders.
 In contrast, the less-fortified tsukimi yagura moon viewing tower speaks of the refined lifestyle of the samurai during peaceful times.
 It was built in 1635, well after the threat of military invasions had ceased.

 Matsumoto Castle hosts various events during the year, including soba and craft beer festivals as well as concerts in conjunction with the Seiji Ozawa Festival.
 The best time to see the castle may be in early or mid-April, when the over 300 cherry blossom trees are in bloom.
 At night, they are beautifully illuminated.